 When we come “home” to the Pacific Northwest to see family and friends our traveling doesn’t stop.
 We are in one of the most naturally beautiful areas of the world where enticements like exploring the coastal towns in Oregon are around every corner, how can we stay still?

-Two of the things we love to do in the Pacific Northwest are camping and road tripping, so when we have the chance to put them together we jump at it.
+Two of the things we love to do in the Pacific Northwest are camping and road-tripping, so when we have the chance to put them together we jump at it.
 For this particular road trip, we teamed up with KOA (Kampgrounds of America) and set out to explore the stunning coast of Oregon.

 Now, we are nature lovers and have done plenty of rustic camping with no electricity, running water and sometimes not even an outhouse.
 This is not the kind of experience we had with KOA.
-Exploring the coastal towns in Oregon with KOA Campgrounds provided the best of both worlds by allowing us to connect with the great outdoors without sacrificing convenience, comfort and cleanliness…the latter meaning we could visit the charming the shops, restaurants and sights along the way without worrying about our “camping aura.”
+Exploring the coastal towns in Oregon with KOA Campgrounds provided the best of both worlds by allowing us to connect with the great outdoors without sacrificing convenience, comfort and cleanliness…the latter meaning we could visit the charming shops, restaurants and sights along the way without worrying about our “camping aura.”

 As we were limited to having just four nights for our coastal towns in Oregon trip we chose to split our time between KOA Astoria/Warrenton/Seaside and KOA Lincoln City.
 The two locations were ideal for exploring the north and central coast of this beautiful state.
-Again, because we were limited on time, we could not visit every one of the charming coastal towns in Oregon so have only listed those that we personally experienced.
+Again, because we were limited on time, we could not visit every one of the charming coastal towns in Oregon so we have only listed those that we personally experienced.
 For a complete listing of coastal towns in Oregon go to Visit the Oregon Coast website.

 Oregon Coast Camping KOA Style

 As for the grounds and amenities there was so much to do we had a hard time pulling ourselves away to explore the coastal sights and towns.
-There is an indoor pool and hot tub open year round, a brand new seasonal outdoor pool, a Jumping Pillow, mini golf, playgrounds, rental bikes, dog park and an activity building with basketball, family movies, board games, Ping-Pong, pool tables and arcade games.
+There is an indoor pool and hot tub open year-round, a brand new seasonal outdoor pool, a Jumping Pillow, mini-golf, playgrounds, rental bikes, dog park and an activity building with basketball, family movies, board games, Ping-Pong, pool tables and arcade games.
 They also put on themed weekends and organized games and crafts.
 Plus meals are available and pizza will even be delivered to your site!

 KOA Lincoln City